 A small percentage of financial assistance (less than two per cent) is dedicated to one-time merit-based Entrance Scholarships, awarded to top candidates based on the strength of their admission applications.
 No additional application is required.

-The deadline to apply for needs-based financial assistance is December 31, 2020.
+The Day deadline to apply for needs-based financial assistance is December 31, 2021.
+The Boarding deadline to apply for needs-based financial assistance is February 1, 2022.
 Visit Affording UCC to learn more and apply.

 Selected candidates will be contacted to arrange an interview via video meeting.
 Candidates are selected for interviews based on a review of required documents.
-In some cases testing will be requested before an interview is scheduled.
+In some cases test results will be required before eligibility for an interview is determined.
 Interviews take place from October through mid-February.

 We require at least one parent to participate in the interview process.
 If the parent(s) cannot participate in the interview in English, please advise the Office of Admission during interview scheduling.